arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

  {{< figure src="Mirroring fontawesome icons.png" title="Mirroring fontawesome icons" alt="Mirroring fontawesome icons">}}

-## Animating fontawesome icons in Angular
+## Animating Font Awesome icons in Angular

-One of the beautiful features of fontawesome icons is the ability to add animation to the icons.
+One of the beautiful features of Font Awesome icons is the ability to add animation to the icons.

 This feature very useful when we want to add loading or status communicating symbols.

-In fontawesome Angular we can use `spin` and `pulse` to animate the icons.
+In Font Awesome Angular we can use `spin` and `pulse` to animate the icons.

 Have a look at the rotating fan icon
 ```